VenkataHemanth16320/Cloud-Resume-Challenge/README.md

 The Cloud Resume Challenge - AWS
-NEW: I just released an all-AWS version of the Cloud Resume Challenge Guidebook!

 1. Certification
 Your resume needs to have the AWS Cloud Practitioner certification on it.
 This is an introductory certification that orients you on the industry-leading AWS cloud – if you have a more advanced AWS cert, that’s fine but not expected.
 You can sit this exam online for $100 USD.
 A Cloud Guru offers exam prep resources.